codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

         });
     }

-    // Append more data into the adapter public void customLoadMoreDataFromApi(int offset) {
+   // Append the next page of data into the adapter
-      // This method probably sends out a network request and appends new data items to your adapter.
+   // This method probably sends out a network request and appends new data items to your adapter. public void customLoadMoreDataFromApi(int offset) {
+      // Send an API request to retrieve appropriate paginated data
-      // Use the offset value and add it as a parameter to your API request to retrieve paginated data.
+      //  --> Send the request including an offset value (i.e `page`) as a query parameter.
-      // Deserialize API response and then construct new objects to append to the adapter }
+      //  --> Deserialize and construct new model objects from the API response
+      //  --> Append the new data objects to the existing set of items inside the array of items
+      //  --> Notify the adapter of the new items made with `notifyDataSetChanged()` }
 }
 ```